Business guru: Examples and lists

 There is no definitive list of business gurus, but some writers have proposed "personal" lists.
 These lists are mostly created by organizations such as business magazines or management writers.
 There have been many business guru lists created through history.

 A list consisting of people who are included in almost all of the lists created, collectively known as the "Famous Five", are: Frederick Winslow Taylor, Michael Porter, Alfred Sloan, Peter Drucker, and Douglas McGregor.

 In 2001, Harvard Business Review asked the gurus to name their favorite gurus.
 The people named were Peter Drucker, James March and Herbert Simon.

 Another list includes Peter Drucker, Michael Porter, and Tom Peters as the three leading gurus of our time.

 There are also many gurus who have emerged and disappeared through history.
+Fordism - named for Henry Ford - ranked alongside Frederick Winslow Taylor's Taylorism in the early-20th century.
+A Russian tradition commemorates Lavrentiy Beria (executed in 1953 despite having run the massive Gulag organisation and the Soviet atomic bomb project) as the "best manager of the 20th century.

+In Germany, Reinhard Hôhn became the postwar management guru.

-For example, the Japanese were known for making improvements to the business world and bringing out gurus in the 1980s, which included Keniche Ohmae and Akio Morita.
-Then European gurus emerged, which included Yves Doz, Geert Hofstede, Manfred Kets De Vries and Charles Handy.
+The Japanese were known for making improvements to the business world and producing gurus in the 1980s, including Keniche Ohmae and Akio Morita.
+Then European gurus emerged, such as Yves Doz, Geert Hofstede, Manfred Kets De Vries and Charles Handy.